Contains the active ingredient olmesartan medoxomil

 You may also have a fast heartbeat.

 Things you must do

-If you have excess vomiting and/or diarrhoea while taking APO-OLMESARTAN, tell your doctor.
+If you have excess vomiting and/or diarrhoea while taking this medicine, tell your

 You may lose too much water and salt and your blood pressure may drop too much.

 If you feel light-headed or dizzy after taking your first dose of this medicine, or

 when your dose is increased, tell your doctor immediately.